27 Jul Biking Vermont: Your 2019 guide to the Island Line Trail

 Trip highlight – the Burlington bike path causeway

 Ever wanted to bike on water?
-That’s what this is like.
+That’s what the Burlington bike path is like.
 Built in 1900 on huge marble rocks, the 2.5-mile, raised railbed actually juts out into Lake Champlain for unrivaled water views.
 The causeway ends in a short 200-foot expanse where a railroad swing bridge once stood.
 Local Motion operates a ferry, rain or shine, seven days a week in summer, to get cyclists across the water so you can continue your ride into the island town of South Hero, Vermont.

 We turned around at the causeway end and failed to take the ferry across to South Hero (knowing we’d be staying in North Hero for a few days and would have more than our fair share of that island).
 Our Garmin recorded 22 miles out and back.
 (We overshot our trailhead start, grabbed two giant hot dogs at the snack stand and enjoyed the waterfront just past the Local Motion shop.)